w3c/webref/README.md

 The consolidated `ed/events.json` file, released in the `@webref/events` package, comes with the following guarantees:

+- The file follows the [relevant JSON schema](https://github.com/w3c/reffy/blob/main/schemas/postprocessing/events.json) in the version of Reffy that was used to crawl the specs.
 - All events have a `type` attribute that match the name of the event
 - All events have a `interface` attribute to describe the interface used by the Event.
 The Web IDL interface exists in the latest version of the [`@webref/idl` package](https://www.npmjs.com/package/@webref/idl) at the time the `@webref/events` package is released, and represents an actual interface (i.e. not a mixin).
 - All events have a `targets` attribute with a non-empty list of target interfaces on which the event may fire.
 All Web IDL interfaces in the list exist in the latest version of the [`@webref/idl` package](https://www.npmjs.com/package/@webref/idl) at the time the `@webref/events` package is released, and represent an actual interface (i.e. not a mixin).